brensaud/vim-config/README.md

     Forward search from where you are =>  /
     Backward search from where you are => ?

+### To open different file at once in seperae tab

+    vim -p 1.txt 2.txt 3.txt

 ### Vim view management
     :vsp core/settings.py => vertical split